The Top 5 States Where Coronavirus Is Spiking—Again

 America had not come close to flattening the COVID-19 curve before some states began to reopen on their own timetables—and their own rules.
 Now we are seeing spikes in roughly half of the country as the nation struggles to cope with balancing public safety with their desires to get back to "normal" for myriad reasons.

 While much of Europe is seeing a downward trend in positive COVID-19 tests and fatalities related to the coronavirus, the United States is a mixed bag at best.
 Some states, generally those that had enforced stricter lockdown rules as well as those not rushing their reopening plans, are faring well.
 Others, where residents are resistant to prolonged stay-at-home measures and wearing masks, are seeing spikes in coronavirus cases.
-Indeed, the highest record for new coronavirus cases across the country, 36,000, was reached on June 24, suppressing the previous record of 34,203 set on April 25.
+Indeed, the highest record for new coronavirus cases across the country, 36,000, was reached on June 24, surpassing the previous record of 34,203 set on April 25.
 Here are the five states where cases are spiking the fastest, as of June 21.

 On June 21, Oklahoma set a new record of the number of daily COVID-19 cases, reported ABC News and cases were up 111 percent over the previous week, reports Reuters, after which the state health department urged anyone who had attended a large gathering to get tested.
 Tulsa, the state’s second-largest city, had just played host to thousands of President Donal Trump’s followers at an indoor rally the day prior.
 Meanwhile, the White House Coronavirus Task Force, a “panel of doctors and public health experts that once convened daily and regularly updated the president on COVID-19, have been relegated to meeting once or twice a week, and their engagement with the president has diminished,” reports CNN.